-Asking Americans to agree on something is like asking the weather to stay consistent, it’s not going to happen.
-Unless of course you’re asking about Coldplay, because everyone knows that they’re the worst.
-Coldplay is basically what would happen if the world’s most punchable face became a band.
-It doesn’t matter if the melodies are pleasant, or if the members seem like genuinely nice guys, the fact of the matter is that Coldplay sucks.
-They sucked in their home country of merry old England, and they especially suck now that they’re in America, depleting our greatest natural resource: Beyonce.
-To find out why Americans hate Coldplay, start scrolling through this list at the "Speed of Sound."
+Asking Americans to agree on something is like asking the weather to stay consistent: It’s not going to happen.
+Unless of course you’re asking about Coldplay because many Americans do not like the band.
+For many, Coldplay is basically what would happen if the world’s most punchable face became a band.
+They sucked in their home country of England, and they especially suck now that they’re in America, depleting our greatest natural resource: Beyonce.
+To find out why most Americans hate Coldplay, start scrolling through this list at the "Speed of Sound."

-Coldplay is like Urban Outfitters, pumpkin spice lattes, and a $60 plain black t-shirt from American Apparel - BASIC!
-If the depths of your emotions can be summed up with the lyrics from a piece of trash like "The Scientist" then you might as well move to Florida and start drinking Bud Light.
+Coldplay is like Urban Outfitters, pumpkin spice lattes, and a $60 plain black t-shirt from American Apparel: basic.
+If the depths of your emotions can be summed up with the lyrics from a song like "The Scientist," then you might be basic — which you can choose to embtrace, or not.

 If Coldplay is great at anything, it's talking themselves up to people who just do not care.
-For instance, take this track by track walk through of Viva La Vida, an album that has two claims to fame: being better than XY and being helmed by Brian "Instant Cred" Eno.
+For instance, take this track-by-track walk through of Viva La Vida, an album that has two claims to fame: being better than XY and being helmed by Brian Eno.
 The worst part of the interview is when Chris Martin says, "[Viva La Vida] is one of our favorites, because none of us are doing anything on it that we’ve ever done before."
-Except, of course, playing in the same key they always play in, while singing insipid grade school lyrics.
+Except, of course, playing in the same key they always play in, while singing insipip grade school lyrics.

 You know what gets us pumped?
 Super duper rock 'n' roll lyrics like: